BryanGrandon/Frontend-Notes/frontend/javascript/README.md

 Non-primitive data types store a reference to their value in memory.
 This means the variable points to the location where the data is stored rather than storing the value itself.

+- Object
+- Array
+- Maps / WeakMaps
-- Object, Array, Maps / WeakMaps, Sets / WeakSets.
+- Sets / WeakSets

 ---